 The Division of Berlin

-After World War II, Berlin, as well as Germany as a whole, was split into four occupation zones controlled by the victorious Allied powers: the United States, the United Kingdom, France, and the Soviet Union.
-As tensions between the Western Allies and the Soviet Union escalated, Berlin also became divided.
+After World War II, Berlin, as well as Germany as a whole, was split into four occupation zones controlled by the victorious Allied powers: the United States, the United Kingdom, France and the USSR.
+When the conflict between the West Allies and the Soviets grew, Berlin also divided.

 East Berlin and East Germany